rchanou/rchanou.github.io/cost-based-management.md

 Personally, I never bought into SOLID and the like, but I did go through a Functional Programming phase.
 To get what I went through, just replace the OOP diagrams in the meme above with concepts like higher-order functions, currying, "composability", declarative DSLs, homoiconicity, provable correctness, and algebraic effects.

 These are all compelling ideas that sound cool in a vacuum, but they should not be part of anyone's default approach.
 In practice, they are far too overused and most of them do not pay off, because they all have drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, increased mental overloading, unnecessary ambiguity, premature ossification and reduced flexibility, while not really solving any hard problems that _actually_ matter.
+I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to cause excessive fragmentation, increased mental overloading, unnecessary ambiguity, premature ossification and reduced flexibility, while not really solving any hard problems that _actually_ matter.

 > Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.
 >